 - Mosaics were important symbols of wealth and social status in Roman houses.

-- This mosaic was made with white marble tiles and colorful glass pieces called tesserae (the plural form of tessera), which are small, usually square, tiles used in mosaic work.
-The main image features interwoven squares and flower designs that are framed by a geometric pattern.
+- This mosaic was made with white marble tiles and colorful glass pieces called tesserae (the plural form of tessera).
+Tesserae are usually small, square tiles used in mosaic work.
+This mosaic features interwoven squares and flower designs that are framed by a geometric pattern.

 tags: function, pattern, shapes, math, geometry, order, part/whole, place, variation